jasonjday/jasonjday/README.md

 # Hi, I'm Jason.
 Welcome to my Github.

 ### ☕️ About Me
-I am an Infrastructure Engineer at Kroger Technology and graduate student at the University of Cincinnati Lindner College of Business.
+I am an Infrastructure Engineer at Kroger Technology and recent graduate of the MSIS program at the University of Cincinnati Lindner College of Business.
 In these roles I have exposure to many different languages and I enjoying to dabble in other langugues.
 Here is the list of languages I have experience with (in no particular order):

 📍 Powershell
 📍 .net